aalokpatwa/rasp-mibi/README.md

 or, alternatively, use the requirements.txt file:
 `pip3 install -r requirements.txt`

 Download the repository as a whole to run the demos.
+Install time should be less than 10 minutes.

 ## Demo
 ### 1: Data Collection